"Thanks for being on the commission [Electric Thoughts] and for such a beautiful performance!!"

 - Ivan Trevino, composer

 Active in the Percussive Arts Society (PAS), Dr. Bunting currently serves on the World Percussion Committee and is a former member of the Collegiate Committee.
+Additionally, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
 In addition to performing at PASIC, he has appeared PAS Days of Percussion in North Carolina, Tennessee, and Ohio.

-Dr. Bunting’s book Music Theory on Marimba: Connecting the Classroom to the Practice Room is a collection of ten original beginner to intermediate four-mallet marimba solos that directly integrate music theory and marimba technique.
-It has received praise from some of the most respected percussion educators in the United States.
+Dr. Bunting’s book, Studies in Rosewood, is a collection of ten four-mallet marimba solos that allow students and teachers to develop technique, musicianship, and analysis.
+The book is available from C. Alan Publications.
+Two other works, the world/multiple percussion solo "Across the Floor" and an arrangement of the Dave Matthews Band song "#41" for solo vibraphone, are published by Bachovich Music Publications.
+He has also composed a piece for world percussion ensemble, collaborated to compose two world percussion duets, and has completed various arrangements for steel band.
 He has been a part of commissioning, premiering, or composing more than ten works for percussion including Ivan Trevino's Electric Thoughts.
-Two of his works, the world/multiple percussion solo "Across the Floor" and an arrangement of the Dave Matthews Band song "#41" for solo vibraphone, are published by Bachovich Music Publications.
-He has also composed a piece for world percussion ensemble, collaborated to compose two world percussion duets, and has completed various arrangements for steel band.

 Justin earned the Doctor of Musical Arts degree in Performance and a Post-Baccalaureate Certificate in Music Theory from The University of North Carolina at Greensboro, as well as a Master of Music in Percussion Performance from Belmont University and a Bachelor of Music in Percussion Performance from The Ohio State University.
 He has studied with acclaimed percussionists Eric Willie, Neeraj Mehta, Kristopher Keeton, Christopher Norton, Susan Powell, and Joseph Krygier as well as drum set and world percussion with Chester Thompson and Todd London, respectively.